Merkel calls for G20 compromise as crunch climate talks start

 After sessions on terrorism, the global economy and climate on Friday, the leaders will be joined by their spouses for dinner at the Elbphilharmonie, a striking new glass concert hall perched atop an old warehouse building overlooking the Elbe River.

-(Additional reporting by Paul Carrel, Roberta Rampton, Joseph Nasr, Sabine Siebold, Andrea Shalal, Jeff Mason)
+Additional reporting by Paul Carrel, Roberta Rampton, Joseph Nasr, Sabine Siebold, Andrea Shalal, Jeff Mason

-HAMBURG The final statement from Group of 20 leaders on Saturday exposed a divide between the United States and other G20 members on the Paris accord aimed at combating climate change.